Starting with AI When You Have No Technical Background

 Take your most common AI interaction and formalize it.
 If you frequently draft stakeholder communications, create a template prompt that includes all the context you typically provide: the type of stakeholder, the communication goal, the tone, and any constraints.
 Save this somewhere accessible.

 Next time you need a similar output, paste your template and fill in the specifics.
 You have just created your first AI workflow without writing a line of code.
+For a deeper dive into this process, see building your first automated workflow with AI.

 Common Fears Addressed